 Given our interest in investigating how item-specific/relational encoding processes influence the relationship between JOLs and recall, it is important define what is meant by JOL accuracy.
 Metacognitive research typically draws a distinction between two types of JOL accuracy.
 First, absolute accuracy or calibration describes the overall difference between predicted recall (assessed via JOLs) and actual performance at test.
 In terms of probabilities, calibration reflects the likelihood that a probabilistic prediction of an event will correctly map onto the event’s true occurrence (Jiang, Osl, Kim, & Ohno-Machadao, 2012).
 For example, a participant would be said to be perfectly calibrated if items given a JOL rating of 100 were recalled 100% of the time at test.
 Item calibration has been a topic of extensive research across various domains of psychological research, including clinical psychology (Lindheim, Peterson, Mentch, & Youngstrom, 2020), eyewitness memory (Brewer & Wells, 2006), metacognitive confidence ratings (Double & Birney, 2017; Mitchum & Kelley, 2010), and, importantly, JOLs (Koriat, Sheffer, & May’ayan, 2002; Nelson & Dunlosky, 1991; Van Overschelde & Nelson, 2006).
 While calibration can be assessed in terms of bias (i.e., signed difference between JOLs and recall, e.g., Undorf & Bröder, 2020), its typically assessed by plotting mean JOL ratings against mean recall proportions, so long as JOLs and recall are measured using the same scale.
-These calibration plots allow researchers to assess whether JOLs are over or underconfident, and furthermore, they can be used to assess whether metacognitive illusions like the illusion of competence uniformly affect recall at all JOL levels or whether the illusion is stronger for high JOL ratings vs low ratings (e.g., Dunlosky & Nelson, 1992; Maxwell & Huff, 2021; Nelson & Dunlosky, 1991).
+These calibration plots allow researchers to assess whether JOLs are over or underconfident, and furthermore, they can be used to assess whether metacognitive illusions like the illusion of competence uniformly affect recall at all JOL levels or whether calibration is greater for high JOL ratings vs low ratings (e.g., Dunlosky & Nelson, 1992; Maxwell & Huff, 2021; Nelson & Dunlosky, 1991).

 Next, the relative accuracy between JOLs and recall has commonly been of interest to metacognitive researchers.
 Relative accuracy or resolution refers to the degree to which a person’s JOL rating discriminates between what is and what is not remembered (Rhodes, 2016) Unlike calibration, which can be assessed through plots, resolution is commonly assessed via Goodman-Kruskal gamma correlations.
 The gamma coefficient represents a measure of association between -1 and +1, with resolution decreasing as gamma approaches zero.
 Positive values denote the degree that remembered items were given high JOLs and non-remembered items low JOLs, while negative gamma values denote the inverse of this pattern (Nelson, 1984).